kyma-project/kyma/hack/table-gen/README.md

 This particular tool allows us to:
 - Skip some specific element during the table generation by using the tag SKIP-ELEMENT
-- Skip specified elements with all its children by using the tag SKIP-WITH-CHILDREN
+- Skip specified elements with all their children with the tag `SKIP-WITH-CHILDREN`.

 ## Parameters